akshilpatel/tile-match-gym/README.md

 ## Citation

-We'd love you to use our environments for you research!
-If you do use code from this repository please cite as below:
+We'd love it if you use our package for your research!
+If you do use code from this repository please cite us as below:

 ```
 @software{tile_match_gym,